kris524/Cpp_sandbox/todo_project/README.md

 This project will allow you to practice various aspects of C++, including working with classes, data structures, file I/O, string manipulation, and user input handling.
 It will also give you an opportunity to design and implement a small-scale application from scratch.

 Remember to break down the project into smaller tasks, plan your code structure, and test your application thoroughly.
 Happy coding!

+---
+More or less complete, not perfect but I learned a lot, Feedback:
+- Separate file paths and filenames from functions: Hardcoding file paths and filenames within the functions may make it harder to change or reuse the code in different contexts.
+Consider passing the filename as an argument to the functions or use a configuration file to store this information.
+- Avoid using using namespace std;